Crayola have been making art supplies for over 100 years, so it’s no exaggeration to say they products have been making memories for decades.

-If you and your family choose to only buy cruelty-free products or support vegan-friendly products, you will no doubt want to know if Crayola markers are vegan.
+If you and your family choose to only buy cruelty-free products or support vegan-friendly products, you will no doubt want to know if the markers are vegan.

 The company have stated in the past that they do not test their products on animals, but unfortunately it is not clear whether Crayola uses ingredients (or raw materials) that are tested on animals.

-As we mentioned above, Crayola have not made their exact ingredients known to the public, but some reports suggest that Crayola products might contain milk casein, insect shells, beeswax and gelatin, which implies their markers are not vegan friendly.
+As we mentioned above, Crayola have not made their exact ingredients known to the public, but some reports suggest their products might contain milk casein, insect shells, beeswax and gelatin, which implies their products are not vegan friendly.

 Are Crayola Markers Safe For Skin?

 There is mixed advice around the safety of using Crayola markers on your skin.

 Some people claim that because these products are non-toxic and washable, it’s fine if your baby uses them on their skin.

 However, Crayola themselves strongly caution against and discourage using their products to make things like eyeliner, lipstick, or other makeup.